aaronfreed/aaronfreed.github.io/README.md

 * ***[Dungeons Presents Hellpak Vol. 1: Not Recommended by Doctors](https://simplici7y.com/items/dungeons-hellpak-vol-1-not-recommended-by-doctors)*** (2020-present): maps, scripting, soundtrack mastering, writing, graphics, bug fix releases
    * [YouTube playlist](https://www.youtube.com/playlist?list=PLoysJW6pXQ6kcfNGN3zh0BcsyaLRFkB0k)
    * [Discord server](https://discord.gg/DTMvjFqtTA)
    * This is an iteration of creator tbcr&rsquo;s long-running *Dungeons* show, hence its full title.
-One further bug fix update for this scenario is still planned, but I&rsquo;m burned out on updating it, so I can&rsquo;t say when it&rsquo;ll appear.
+One further (hopefully final) bug fix update for this scenario will be released in December 2023.
 * ***Trojan*** (2020-2021): sound remastering, soundtrack remastering
    * There are multiple versions of this game for Aleph One:
       * [The first](https://simplici7y.com/items/marathon-trojan/) is a direct conversion of the original game files to Aleph One format by Shappie, with which treellama and I assisted.
 I did not directly create any content involved with this release.